St-Ignatius-Kirche marks the transition from rococo to neoclassicism.

 Museum für Antike Schiffahrt

 The extraordinary remains of five wooden ships of the Romans’ Rhine flotilla, used around AD 300 to thwart the Germanic tribes then...

-Part of the local Catholic seminary, the classically baroque Augustinerkirche, built from 1768 to 1772, was left unscathed by WWII so...
+Part of the local Catholic seminary, the classically baroque Augustinerkirche, built from 1768 to 1772, was unscathed by WWII so all its...

-Completed in 1773, this church marks the transition from rococo to neoclassicism – note, for instance, that the baroque baldachin (over the altar) and organ sit in a space defined by Corinthian columns and a neoclassical dome.
+Dating from 1773, this church marks the transition from rococo to neoclassicism – the baroque baldachin (over the altar) and organ sit in a space defined by Corinthian columns and a neoclassical dome.